CermakM/controller-gateway/README.md

-# trello-controller
+# controller-gateway
-Trello controller to make our lives easier
+To make our lives easier